gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 * (Chapter 03) Data discovery with AI.
 We show a dataset and chat about variables, possible wrnagling and cleaning issues.
 * (Chapter 06) Look for statistics with AI.
 We discussed the t-test in the material.
 Now we ask how to run tests in more complicated scenarios

+I'm still thinkin about the best pedagogical approach.

 ## Beyond

 Each section will get a *Beyond* section replacing *Further readings*.
 This will be somewhat longer and link to an ever growing online version called [Beyond: Directions to Frontier](https://gabors-data-analysis.com/beyond).
 Basically an extra 1-2 paragraphs focusing on helping readers towards what's new.